BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-dataset-relevance.md

 ### 10. Additional metadata

-Any additional metadata can have less visibility.
-To reduce the visual clutter on the screen it can be displayed in different tabs or dropdown menus.
+Additional metadata can have less visibility in order to reduce the visual clutter on the screen by being displayed in a less prominant location such as different tabs or dropdown menus.

 <div class="image-container">